Marketing & Communications Intern

 Leadership Rochester Organization

-Leadership Rochester provides community leadership education to adult professionals and high school youth committed to strengthening Greater Rochester.
-Established in 1991, LR is a small nonprofit with a broad connection to the community.
+Leadership Rochester (LR) provides community leadership education to adult professionals and high school youth committed to strengthening Greater Rochester.
+Established in 1991, LR is small nonprofit with broad connection to the community.

-- Create and publish content for social media platforms including LinkedIn, Facebook, Instagram, and Twitter.
+• Create and publish content for social media platforms including LinkedIn, Facebook, Insta, and Twitter.

 - Strong written and verbal business communication skills.

-- Skilled at Microsoft Office suite including Word, Excel, Publisher, etc
+- Skilled at Microsoft Office suite including Word, Excel, PowerPoint, etc.

 - Experience with Canva or familiarity with graphic design software or willingness to learn.

 - Comfort with Social Media platforms including LinkedIn, Facebook, Instagram, Twitter, etc.